valevo/artificially_correct_challenge/README.md

-## `Artificially Correct` Challenge:

-### Does Bias in Collections and Archives Survive Translation and Multilingualism?
+## Does Bias in Collections and Archives Survive Translation and Multilingualism?
 The _Cultural AI Lab's_ Repo for the _Goethe Institute's_ _Artificially Correct_ Hackathon.